 We had a pianist for the drinks reception, Jeremy McMurray was wonderful and added a touch of sophistication to the afternoon.

-We also had a magician, Dr Jonathan Pickard, who was a big hit with all the guests but especially Henry’s young nephews who spent the afternoon following him about and the evening practicing their own magic routines!
+Then, we had a magician, Dr Jonathan Pickard, who was a big hit with all the guests.
+Henry’s young nephews who spent the afternoon following him about and the evening practising their own magic routines!

 We had the ultimate wedding DJ for the evening; he played a playlist we had set up as well as guest requests.
 The DJ was fantastic, the music was a perfect mix for all ages and the dancefloor was genuinely never empty from the first dance until the music stopped.